Cars · Resale guide

 Hyundai Creta EV Price Guide

-Remember, these prices can adjust based on the specific variant (e.g., battery pack size, trim level) you’re looking at.
+Prices can also adjust based on the specific trim level (e.g., higher trims with more features fetch a premium) and any optional accessory packs installed.
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the Hyundai Creta EV in 2026